 Soft-wood is the new fresh growth that plants put on in spring.
 Each sprig of soft-wood can either be left on the shrub to increase its own size or it can be taken off and used to root a brand new plant.
-Early on in the spring some of the new green growth might be a bit short so it’s also possible to root from the main stem the new leaves are growing out of.
-This older stem is called ripe wood and will readily grow roots providing that you cut it in the right place and apply a rooting compound.
+Early on in the spring some of the new green growth might be a bit short but it’s also possible to root from the older wood that the new leaves are growing from.
+This older stem is called ripe wood and will readily grow roots providing that you cut it in the right place and apply a Rooting Hormone.

 Cut a section of branch from your plant.
-Starting from the top, use a very sharp knife cut just below a leaf node about five cm (2 inches) from the top of the cutting.
+Starting from the top, use a very sharp knife cut 2.5″ long sections just below a leaf node.
 A leaf node is any place along the stem where the joints of leaves grow out of and you can see what this means in the above photo.
 Using scissors is not a good idea for this step either, in case you had it in mind.
 They actually pinch the stem as they cut and partially close the stem making rooting difficult.
 Please also keep track of which end was the top end and which was the bottom.
 You need to plant the pieces into the soil in the same direction the plant was growing.
 If it’s planted upside down, the cutting won’t take.

-Now dip the bottom 3 cm (3/4 inch) of the stem into your Rooting Compound and then bury the cutting all the way up to the leaves along the edge of a small pot filled with suitable compost.
-You want the compost to be able to retain moisture but to be free draining so 50% ordinary compost mixed with 50% Perlite.
+Now dip the bottom 3 cm (3/4 inch) of the stem into your Rooting Hormone and then bury the cutting all the way up to the leaves along the edge of a small pot filled with free-draining compost such as 50% ordinary compost mixed with 50% Perlite.
 Terracotta pots are a bit better than plastic pots for this exercise since Terracotta can breathe, whereas air and water can’t pass through plastic.
 This breathe-ability creates better conditions for rooting and can also reduce the chance of fungal attacks.
 And if you’re able to soak the terracotta pots in water overnight, all the better.
 The ceramic will actually absorb some of the water making the material immediately more breathable.

-Like last year I’m also growing lavender from seed, though it takes quite a bit longer to have adult plants than if you grow from cuttings.
+Like last year I’m also growing Lavender from seed, though it takes quite a bit longer to have adult plants than if you grow from cuttings.
 Most people don’t bother with seed but as I’ve said before, I’m an official crazy seed lady!
-However, saving lavender seed yourself can result in plants with unpredictable flowering and growing habits so I recommend buying packets of seed from a reputable dealer.
+However, saving lavender seed yourself can result in plants with unpredictable flowering and growing habits so it’s recommended to buy packets of seed from a reputable dealer.

 The seeds I sowed two weeks ago are already coming up in their seed tray and I’ve included a picture of them below.
 They’ll likely stay in their seed tray a bit longer than most of my plants but by summer I’ll have them planted up in large modules before potting them up in individual pots by autumn.
 The lavender you see growing in the bottom picture comes from seeds that I sowed this time last year and have been overwintering in my cold frame.
 They’ll be planted out in a newly dug bed in the next week and will have filled by the end of the summer.